aemonge/ollama-watchdog/README.md

 -   [ ] Use a database to store the conversations.
 -   [ ] Block the input while the responses are being processed or at least queue it and trim duplicated.
+-   [ ] Use memory for our LLM's https://chatdatabase.github.io/
+-   [ ] Store the actual query/prompt sent to local LLM in comments, so that we can inspect it ; and also avoid re-triggering the command when using conversation history
+-   [ ] Allow multi string commands, specially useful for `ask`